oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

-﻿
-# Set Event and Alarm Notifications for an Autonomous Database
+﻿# Set Event and Alarm Notifications for an Autonomous AI Database

 ## Introduction